An International Fish Biology and Fisheries Society

 FSBI ANNUAL SYMPOSIUM

 Since 1977, the highlight of each year has always been our amazing annual symposium.
-Next year's symposium is hosted by AZTI in Bilbao July 2024.
+Next year's symposium is hosted by Queen's University Belfast and the IFM in Belfast July 2025.

 FSBI Latest News AND STUDENT BLOGS